andyrobbins/BHDocs/data-collection/sharphound-all-flags.rst

 This tells SharpHound what kind of data you want to collect.
 These are the most common options you'll likely use:

-* **Default:** you can specify default collection, or don't use the CollectionMethod option and this is what SharpHound will do.
+* **Default:** You can specify default collection, or don't use the CollectionMethod option and this is what SharpHound will do.
 Default collection includes Active Directory security group membership, domain trusts, abusable permissions on AD objects, OU tree structure, Group Policy links, the most relevant AD object